indigobio/mercury_amqp/README.md

 string as the message content (assuming the serialized message fails to parse as JSON).

-### Logatron integration

-Mercury depends on the
-[`logatron`][logatron] gem and propagates logatron's request ID (`Logatron.msg_id`) through the AMQP header `X-Ascent-Log-Id`.
-This enables a log aggregation service to find the logs associated with a particular incoming request, even though the log entries may be scattered across various services.

 ### Thread safety

 Mercury is not threadsafe.
 All calls to a particular instance must be made from the